 Elizabeth Kerron, Partner/Trainer

-Elizabeth has been passionate about horses for as long as she can remember.
-She actually began riding before she could walk.
-Like her sister, Legacy owner Shelly Kerron, Elizabeth is a third generation equestrian.
-Growing up in Central Oregon with her parents, recognized trainers Donald and Kathy Kerron, Elizabeth has spent her life immersed with horses.
-Elizabeth began showing at the age of seven and throughout her junior career won numerous hunter, jumper, and equitation championships around the Pacific Northwest.
+Like her sister, Elizabeth is a third generation equestrian, growing up in Oregon with her parents, recognized trainers Don and Kathy Kerron.
+Elizabeth began showing at the age of seven and throughout her junior career, won numerous hunter, jumper, and equitation championships throughout the West Coast.

-Elizabeth continued her equestrian pursuits on the collegiate circuit, where she was the Randolph College equestrian team captain for three years.
-Earning accolades like the Old Dominion Athletic Conference “Rookie of the Year” and Oak Ridge Medal Finals Champion, Elizabeth enjoyed many competitive successes.
+Elizabeth continued her equestrian pursuits on the collegiate level, attending Randolph College, in Lynchburg, VA.
+During her time at Randolph, she was named the Equestrian Team captain for three consecutive years, and earned many conference accolades, including Old Dominion Athletic Conference “Rookie of the Year” and Oak Ridge Medal Finals Champion, as well as top finishes in the SWVHJA Medal Finals.

-Elizabeth worked for top equestrian professionals nationwide, including Teddi Ismond and Morgan Thomas, before partnering with her sister in Seattle at Legacy.
+After her collegiate career, Elizabeth spent several years working for top equestrian professionals nationwide, before partnering with her sister at Legacy.
 Elizabeth, rides, trains, instructs, and manages many of Legacy's operations.

 Hannah Podgorski, Riding Academy Instructor